 Then think about how long before and after you may want to promote this dates.
 For Christmas, people start shopping in November and December, so you would want to make a line going through each of the days your Christmas promotion is happening.
 You may want to allow time for preparing for this before November, so I would use a different colour highlighter and note down that this is Christmas preparation time.

 I like to colour code my calendar by using different coloured highlighters to mark specific holidays.
-Use the notes section in the print out to mark that month’s focused promotion.

 Step 5 – Content

 Now you have all your retail promotions all clearly out, it’s time to start creating content and planning for each of the important dates.
 This makes your content much more structured and relevant as you can schedule out content to go out at those specific times.
 Back to the example of using Fashion Week to promote luxury items, you may want to create a series of blog posts or Facebook posts about luxury items like 5 Ways To Wear This 1 Luxury Item At Fashion Week.
 Always try to put a spin on your content so that it directly relates to your promotional calendar.
 I find that creating content becomes much faster and easier when you have a focus.